grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 - `"traceID"`: spans and logs belonging to the same `traceID` will be exported to the same backend.
 - `"resource"`: metrics belonging to the same resource will be exported to the same backend.
 - `"metric"`: metrics with the same name will be exported to the same backend.
-- `"streamID"`: metrics with the same streamID will be exported to the same backend
+- `"streamID"`: metrics with the same `streamID` will be exported to the same backend.

 The loadbalancer will configure the exporter for the singal types supported by the `routing_key`